dortania/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 * If XLNCUSBFix still doesn't work, then try the following alongside XLNCUSBFix:
   * [AMD StopSign-fixv5](https://cdn.discordapp.com/attachments/249992304503291905/355235241645965312/StopSign-fixv5.zip)

-* X299 Users: Enable Above4G Decoding
+* X299 Users: Enable Above4G Decoding (make sure BIOS `MMIOHBase` is set to `12T` or lower if it doesn't work, this is due to macOS only supporting 44-bit physical addressing)
   * Odd firmware bug on X299 where USB breaks otherwise

 * Missing USB ports in ACPI: